 For a listing of DHR staff phone numbers, visit our Staff Directory.

 Or for a list DHR divisions and their respective staff, visit our Divisions Directory.

-Our former “Administration Office” is now the Administrative Services Division based in our Richmond headquarters.
+DHR’s Administrative Services Division is based in our Richmond headquarters.
 If you need assistance for fiscal-related matters at DHR, please contact either

 - Geri Hayes, Director, Administrative Services Division (804) 482-6083; or